 Source: SA Water

 Adelaide draws water from two sources.
-The River Murray contributes the bulk of Adelaide’s supply.
-The Murray flows through calcareous (calcium-rich) soils across South Australia.
-That raises mineral levels.
-SA Water also draws from local reservoirs and groundwater sources.
-These vary by season.
+The River Murray supplies most of the city.
+It flows through calcareous, or calcium-rich, soils across South Australia, which lifts mineral levels.
+SA Water also uses local reservoirs and groundwater, and those sources change with the seasons.

 Adelaide’s hardness is more consistent than Perth’s.
-There’s less suburb-to-suburb variation.
+There is less suburb-to-suburb variation.
 Most metro households sit in the 80-110 mg/L range.

 Read the full breakdown in our hard water in Adelaide guide.